 The marital adjustment can be challenging to use.
 Spouses must be careful not to misreport income and expenses because that could result in a denial of the spouse’s bankruptcy discharge.

-For a Chapter 13 bankruptcy, you may want to take a Chapter 13 calculator to estimate what your payment plan would be, and then compare that to your monthly obligations.
+For a Chapter 13 bankruptcy, you may want to take a Chapter 13 calculator to estimate what your payment plan would be.
+You can then compare that to your monthly obligations.
 In this calculator, you can also compare Chapter 13 bankruptcy to other options such as debt management and debt settlement.

 5) Will Filing Bankruptcy Affect My Spouse’s Property?